josh-collinsworth/joco-sveltekit/src/routes/blog/build-static-sveltekit-markdown-blog.md

 </ul>
 ```

-The HTML in the above example is a bit simple, but hopefully you get the gist.
+The HTML in the above example is a bit simple (and doesn't properly account for a scenario in which there are no posts to display), but hopefully you get the gist.
 You may want to add other code, based on the frontmatter in your own blog posts.
 (One thing definitely missing is a featured image/image URL, but you could also have excerpts or other content as well.)

 ![A list of our posts, each linked, on our /blog route.](/images/post_images/sveltekit-posts-list.png)